dxdydzdt/cpp/README.md

 It always adds **Exit item** to the end of the list.
 This item hasn't any implemented function, that's nullptr.
 The implementation is in **handle()** function(see below).

 **handle()**:
-This func implements printing of the just created menu and implements the exit item handling.
+This func implements printing of the just created menu and handels the items.

 ### DO NOT FORGET TO FREE MEMORY ALLOCATED FOR THE MENU